Marius-brt/Tsc-Generator/README.md

 # TSC Generator

 Generate a TypeScript project in one line.
+Tsc generator create tsconfig.
+It can also add linter (eslint), formater (prettier) and jest with there config files.

 ## Installation